 Think you still want a flying car?
 You can't say we didn't warn you.

-For more information about flying cars and other related topics, follow the links on the next page.
+For more information about flying cars and other related topics, follow the links below.

 - AirNav.com.
 "Fuel Price Report."
 Sept.
 15, 2011.
 (Sept.
 15, 2011) http://www.airnav.com/fuel/report.html

 - FAA.
 "Pilot's Handbook of Aeronautical Knowledge."
 2008.
 (Sept.
 15, 2011) http://www.faa.gov/library/manuals/aviation/pilot_handbook/media/PHAK%20-%20Cover-Preface.pdf

 - George, Jeff.
 "Physics and Skydiving."
 NASA.
 May 2003.
 (Sept.
 15, 2011) http://helios.gsfc.nasa.gov/qa_gp_fm.html

 - Murphy.
 Tim.
 "For Fear of Flying, Therapy Takes to the Skies."
 The New York Times.
 June 24, 2007.
 (Sept.
 15, 2011) http://www.nytimes.com/2007/07/24/health/psychology/24fear.html

 - NASA.
 "Air Properties Definitions."
 March 24, 2010.
 (Sept.
 15, 2011) http://wright.nasa.gov/airplane/airprop.html

 - New York Defensive Driving.
 "Physical Forces Influencing Driver Control."
 (Sept.
 15, 2011) http://www.newyorkdefensivedriving.com/course_sample.html?p=6

 - Terrafugia.
 "Frequently Asked Questions."
 (Sept.
 14, 2011) http://www.terrafugia.com/faq.html